Spin Bout U

 "Spin Bout U" is a song by Canadian rapper Drake and Atlanta-based rapper 21 Savage from their collaborative studio album Her Loss (2022).
+It was sent to US rhythmic radio on February 24, 2023, as the third single from the album alongside a music video.
 Produced by Banbwoi and 40, it contains samples of "Give Me Your Lovin" by Oobie.
 The song peaked at number five on the Billboard Hot 100.

+The song received a nomination for Best Melodic Rap Performance at the 66th Annual Grammy Awards.

 Content

 Lyrically, the song sees Drake and 21 Savage expressing their love and care for their respective partners; Savage brings up wanting to follow his lover's "Finsta".
 Drake reveals his opposition to the overturning of Roe v.
 Wade, dismissing legislators who support it as "men who never got pussy in school" and stating he will protect his partner as a result, while also rapping about making a woman famous through one phone call.

 Critical reception

 The song was met with a generally positive reception.
 Matthew Ritchie of HipHopDX called it "the best example of the pairing's chemistry" in a review of Her Loss, also writing that "The toe the line between sensitive and corny".
 RapReviews' Steve "Flash" Juon praised the lyrics that show Drake's stance on abortion.
 Josh Svetz of Paste wrote, "The track lets 21 expand his range, while also putting Drake in a spot of comfort, allowing both artists to shine."